Roasted Chili Paste

-- Powder each ingredient seperately, either in a stone mortar & pestle or in an electric spice mixer.
+- Powder each ingredient separately, either in a stone mortar and pestle or in an electric spice mixer.
 Then mix together.

 - Return the mixture to the pan with the oil along with the shrimp paste.
 Cook over low heat until fragrant and browned.
 Be careful not to burn.

 - Add the tamarind, palm sugar and fish sauce.
 Continue to cook over low heat to reduce a bit to a jam consistency.

 - Store in the refrigerator.
 It’ll last for a really long time.